International Federation of Robotics: Service Robots Hit Double Digit Growth Worldwide

-FRANKFURT AM MAIN, Germany, Nov.
-4, 2021 /PRNewswire/ -- The market for professional service robots reached a turnover of 6.7 billion U.S. dollars worldwide (sample method) - up 12% in 2020.
+The market for professional service robots reached a turnover of 6.7 billion U.S. dollars worldwide (sample method) up 12% in 2020.
 At the same time, turnover of new consumer service robots grew 16% to 4.4 billion U.S. dollars.
-This is according to World Robotics 2021 - Service Robots report, presented by the International Federation of Robotics (IFR).
+This is according to World Robotics 2021 Service Robots report, presented by the International Federation of Robotics (IFR).

 "Sales of professional service robots rose an impressive 41% to 131,800 units in 2020," says IFR President Milton Guerry.